EPCCed/APT-CPP/lectures/loops-containers/README.md

 # set and map

--   These are associative containers implemented as sorted data structures for rapid search.
+-   These are associative containers implemented as sorted data structures for rapid search (typically red-black trees).

 -   `set` is just a set of keys, `map` is a set of key/value pairs (types can differ).

 -   You must have defined a comparison function for the key type.

--   You may want to use the `unordered` versions which use a hash table
+-   You may want to use the `unordered` versions which use a hash table (requires a hash function)

 ![:thumb](Use if you either